Travel guide

 How to activate your eSIM before leaving Mexico

-One of the biggest advantages of eSIM is that you can get it ready from your home in Mexico, without lines or paperwork.
+One of the biggest advantages of the eSIM is that you can set it up from home in Mexico, without queues or paperwork.
 Here's the step-by-step process:

 Step 1 — Purchase your plan on PuraSim

-Step 2 — Receive the QR in your email
+Step 2 — Receive the QR code in your email

 Step 3 — Install the eSIM on your phone